Who We Are

 Glorifying God through Performing Arts

-Homeschool Performing Arts (HPA) is a 501(c)(3) organization with the purpose of establishing a community of homeschool families in which students and parents work together to produce music, drama, and musical theatre productions that glorify and honor the Lord.
+Homeschool Performing Arts (HPA) is a program of Vessel for Arts, a 501(c)(3) organization.
+HPA's purpose is establishing a community of homeschool families in which students and parents work together to produce music, drama, and musical theatre productions that glorify and honor the Lord.
 Our mission is for students to experience spiritual growth, personal growth including the areas of commitment, responsibility, self-confidence, composure, interpersonal communication, social understanding, conflict resolution and work ethic, as well as artistic growth in their performing abilities, including public speaking, singing, dancing, and acting.

 HPA Executive Staff